NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/https-certificates.rst

       - USE: Use this certificate, OR
       - NEW: to request (or renew) a Lets Encrypt certificate, OR
       - OWN: to supply your own certificate files from /tmp, OR
-      - GEN: to generate a self-signed certificate.

-    > NEW, OWN, GEN, or USE: USE
+    > NEW, OWN, or USE: